-Oscar-winning actress Natalie Portman is set to dazzle as Jacqueline Kennedy in her upcoming film Jackie.
+Oscar-winning actress Natalie Portman dazzled as Jacqueline Kennedy in her film Jackie.
 Portman is probably on her way to her second Academy Award with what seems like will be her most remarkable performance yet.

 The 35-year-old baffled audiences with her breathtaking portrayal of Nina Sayers in 2010 psychological thriller Black Swan.
 Her role of the ballet dancer earned her an Academy Award and a Golden Globe.
 Portman is known for her elaborate renditions and has been lauded for her work in films like Closer, Garden State, V for Vendetta and Star Wars.